shawnsong/kubernetes-handbook/kube-apiserver/setup-kube-apiserver.md

 >
 > kubelet, kube-proxy, kubectl are connected via secured port

-## Start API Server Cluster
+## Setup API Server Cluster

-Start API server on each of the master node.
+API Server is a dependent component so we just start API server on each of the master node.
+API Server's high-availability is guaranteed by Keepalived and HAProxy.
+When we setup Keepalived, we bind a virtual IP `192.168.1.201` to one of the master node `192.168.1.101`.
+If this master dies, this virtual IP will be shifting to the one with the highest priority value among the rest master nodes in the cluster.
+We have already binded our domain name `k8s-api.virtual.local` to the virtual IP in the shell [setup-env](setup-env.sh).
+In this case, we always have a valid API Server if no more than 1/2 of the master nodes die.